TatsunoriMarumo/myBCIT-Guide/docs/paying-tuition.md

 # **Paying Commitment Fee and Tuition**

 ## Overview
-In this section, you will know how to pay your [commitment fee](glossary.md/#commitment-fee) and [tuition](glossary.md/#tuition) using Online Banking ([Bill Payment](glossary.md/#bill-payment)).
-This step is the most important for you to reserve your spot in the full-time program.
+In this section, we will guide you through the process of paying your [commitment fee](glossary.md/#commitment-fee) and [tuition](glossary.md/#tuition) using Online Banking ([Bill Payment](glossary.md/#bill-payment)).
+This step is crucial for securing your place in the full-time program.
+To ensure a successful payment, you should

+- check your current balance
+- make a payment through Online Banking.

+!!!
+Note
+    The process for paying the commitment fee and tuition is the same.

-## Check Current Balance
+## Check Current balance

-At first, you need to check how much you have to pay.
-You can check it following these steps:
+Current balance indicates how much you need to pay for BCIT.

 1. Login to **<u>[myBCIT](https://my.bcit.ca/)</u>**.